 Open Access Statement

 The Journal of Digital Pedagogy is committed to open access principles while respecting authors’ rights.
-All articles are freely available online immediately upon publication.
+Articles are published immediately upon acceptance rather than in traditional volume/ issue cycles.
+This approach supports the journal’s commitment to rapid dissemination of research in the fast-evolving field of digital pedagogy.

 Author Warranties